Axeist/cuephoria-pos/README.md

 4. Restart the development server

 **Note**: The AI chat feature requires a Gemini API key.
 Without it, the chat will show an error message when trying to use the feature.

+**Model Support**: The application tries multiple Gemini models automatically:
+- `gemini-2.0-flash-exp` (default - latest and fastest)
+- `gemini-1.5-flash` (fallback - fast and cost-effective)
+- `gemini-1.5-pro` (fallback - more advanced capabilities)
+- `gemini-pro` (legacy fallback)

+The application will automatically try these models in order if one fails.

 ## How can I deploy this project?